-The purpose of this test is to evaluate the correct operation of the variable camshaft timing control solenoid based on the switching voltage and duty control during engine run conditions.
+The purpose of this test is to evaluate the operation of the variable camshaft timing control solenoid based on the switching voltage and duty control during engine run conditions.

 The Variable Camshaft Timing (VCT) solenoid is an actuator.
 It is commonly supplied with an ignition live (15 V) and a duty cycled ground provided by the engine management control unit.
 It has a duty cycle control from the engine management control unit.